MiliLab/AnesBench/README.md

 ### Recommended Usage

-- **Question Answering**: QA in a zero-shot or few-shot setting, where the question is fed into a QA system.
-Accuracy should be used as the evaluation metric.
+- **Question Answering**: QA in a zero-shot or few-shot setting, where the question is fed into a LLM or other QA system.
+Accuracy could be used as the evaluation metric.

 ## AnesCorpus